London, St Andrew's Holborn Church

 The Wren Church

 Then came the Great Fire of London in 1666.
 The devastating fire looked certain to engulf St Andrews in flames, but at the very last minute the wind changed direction and the church was spared.
-However, when Sir Christopher Wren surveyed the damage he decided that the building was in such poor condition that it needed to rebuilt anyway.
+However, when Sir Christopher Wren surveyed the damage he decided that the building was in such poor condition that it needed to be rebuilt anyway.
 So here we have the oddity of a Wren church that actually survived the Great Fire.

 Wren rebuilt the church from the foundation levels, making St Andrew's his largest parish church.
 He saved the medieval tower but refaced it in marble.
 The remainder of the building, both inside and out, is typical of Wren's work; a neoclassical design full of wonderful architectural details.

 The most famous person buried at St Andrew's is Thomas Coram, founder of the Foundling Hospital.
 Coram was first buried in the Hospital Chapel, but his remains were transferred here in the 1960s.
+His tomb is on the left as you enter the church.

 A Tragic Death